A Research Paper Presentation

-The YALSA Midwinter Paper Presentation is an annual event whose purpose is to provide a venue for educators, library staff, students, and others interested in serving teens through libraries to gather and explore a topic of current interest that impacts the field.
-The YALSA Midwinter Paper Presentation Jury will select one paper to be delivered at the next ALA Midwinter Meeting.
+The YALSA Midwinter Research Paper Presentation is an annual event whose purpose is to provide a venue for educators, library staff, students, and others interested in serving teens through libraries to gather and explore a topic of current interest that impacts the field.
+A jury will select one research paper to be delivered at the next ALA Midwinter Meeting.
 The presenter will receive up to $1,500 to defray travel and registration costs.
-The paper will be published in YALSA’s open source, peer-reviewed Journal of Research on Libraries and Young Adults after the conference.
+The research paper will be published in YALSA’s open source, peer-reviewed Journal of Research on Libraries and Young Adults after the conference.
 For locations and dates of upcoming Midwinter Meetings, visit the ALA web site.

 To provide a venue for educators, library staff, students, and others interested in serving teens through libraries an opportunity to gather and explore a topic of current interest that impacts the field.

 - Paper proposals are due no later than June 1 each year.

 - Only previously unpublished research papers will be accepted.

 - The winner will be selected, and all applicants will be notified by September 1.